June is Healthy Vision Month. To celebrate, let’s look at 5 ways to increase your chances of enjoying a lifetime of healthy vision.

 “This is extremely dangerous, since the most common causes of blindness — glaucoma, diabetic retinopathy and macular degeneration — increase with age.
 Vision loss often can be prevented or reduced if these conditions are diagnosed and treated early.
 But the only way this can be done is to have routine comprehensive eye exams.”

-All About Vision says a comprehensive eye exam determines not just your prescription but also whether or not your eyes are working together properly and if you have symptoms of common eye diseases.
+All About Vision says a comprehensive eye exam determines not just your prescription but also whether or not your eyes are working together correctly and if you have symptoms of common eye diseases.
 Eye exams also indicate overall health.
 Eye doctors are often the first to see the presence of chronic diseases like high blood pressure and diabetes.

 #2 — Take Omega-3 Fatty Acids